How To Start Exercising At 50

 Before beginning any exercise program, it’s crucial to consult with a healthcare professional, especially if you’re starting at 50 or above.
 A physical check-up can help identify any underlying health concerns that may affect your ability to exercise safely.
 Your doctor can provide valuable guidance and recommendations tailored to your specific needs.

-See also Bodybuilding Workouts For Over 50
+See also Fitness Over 50 Blogs

 Discussing exercise plans and goals